 - Trademark Favorite Food: Hamburgers, as evidenced by the giant (almost whole) piece of leftover hamburger on his chin in his first appearance.
 When someone (inevitably) notices, he admits that they're his favorite.

-- Undying Loyalty: He seems to be very loyal to Doflamingo, something the latter surprisingly acknowledges.
-Apparently, Vergo has been at Doflamingo's side longer than anyone else, and Doflamingo seemed to appreciate it enough to commend him for it, and deeply regretted his death, all but calling him his oldest friend.
+- Undying Loyalty: He is absolutely loyal to Doflamingo.
+Apparently, Vergo has been at Doflamingo's side longer than anyone else and Doflamingo considers him and the rest of his executives his family, and he deeply regretted his death, all but calling him his oldest friend.

 - Villain with Good Publicity: The citizens on the island G-5 is located all look up to him after he saved the town from pirates.
 The same citizens that have had their children stolen and are marked as lost in a shipwreck by him.

 "You think you're dealing with run-of-the-mill pirates and then they do something extraordinary.
 Well, on these seas, it's either shape up or ship out.
 Grow strong or perish.
 Whose idea was it to come here anyway?"

 Smoker is a tough Marine, who, when first introduced, was tasked with catching pirates that visited Loguetown before sailing for the Grand Line.
 After Luffy evades him (with some help), Smoker decides to leave Loguetown to pursue the Straw Hats.
 Unlike many other Marines in One Piece